-- Have access to training on SEMH and the role that schools have in promoting positive mental health, this could be as part of annual safeguarding updates and training. - Have opportunities to discuss concerns about the SEMH of children and young people in their school at an appropriate level, for instance at team meetings. - Have access to appropriate supervision and support when responding to disclosures or events related to safeguarding or mental health needs. - Familiarise themselves with, and adhere to their individual schools' SEMH policy
+- Have access to training on SEMH and the role that schools have in promoting positive mental health, this could be as part of annual safeguarding updates and training. - Have opportunities to discuss concerns about the SEMH of children and young people in their school at an appropriate level, for instance at team meetings. - Have access to appropriate supervision and support when responding to disclosures or events related to safeguarding or mental health needs. - Familiarise themselves with and adhere to their individual schools' SEMH and Safeguarding policy. - Training on how to support mental health and wellbeing will be available to all staff and regularly shared and disseminated through various ways (training sessions INSET and twilight, online training, resource banks).

-Staff with pastoral responsibilities
+3. Staff with pastoral responsibilities

 Those who play a significant role in a pupils' 'educational journey' and who are working directly with children and young people on a daily basis should have a deeper understanding of mental health and wellbeing.
-At Cambourne Village College this includes Senior Leaders, Heads of Year, the SENDCO, The Link, The Blue Room managers, and the designated safeguarding team.
-In line with the Mental Health Training Competency Framework for School staff - Enhanced competencies these staff should have a deeper understanding and practical application of:
+At Cambourne Village College this includes Senior Leaders, Heads of Year, PSOs, the SENDCO, The Link, The Blue Room and The View managers, and the designated safeguarding team.
+In line with the Mental Health Training Competency Framework for School staff -Enhanced competencies these staff should have a deeper understanding and practical application of: